Shiva1706/ghibli-films-store/README.md

-# Studio Ghibli Films
+# Ghibli Films STORE

 > A react web application that uses the [Studio Ghibli API](https://ghibliapi.herokuapp.com/#).

-You can click on each card to get more details, and search by any of the details provided by the app.
+> You can click on each card to get more details, and search by any of the details provided by the app.

 ## Live Demo 🚀
 https://shiva1706.github.io/ghibli-films-store/